-Mutton serves as a favorite item in the traditional Odia dishes.
+Mutton serves as one of the favorite items among the traditional Odia dishes.
 This particular mutton curry which we mention here, is rather known as "Mansa Jhola".
 The word Jhola signifies the juice or soup.
 So you would find that, this dish is a bit soupy and one should rather enjoy the taste of the juice of the curry, more than the mutton itself.
 So we suggest that you should also put a small spoon in the serving bowl, so that your guest finds it convenient to have a sip of the juice while enjoying this dish of mutton.

 5 medium sized onions (piaja)